carlos-penton/verdaccio-offline-storage/README.md

 - [local-storage](https://github.com/verdaccio/monorepo/tree/master/plugins/local-storage)
   compatible, meaning you can use the default storage without breaking it.
 - No lockfile required to install _again_ the same modules, meaning all the dependencies will be resolved _again_ if they were cached in the past.
+If the registry worked when online, then it must work later when offline for **the same dependencies requirements**.
 - `yarn add` or `npm install` **just works**!
 No more errors due to missing versions.